hobuinc/greyhound/doc/deploy.rst

 External Dependencies
 -------------------------------------------------------------------------------

-These dependencies must be installed separately and independently.
+These dependencies must be installed separately and independently from Greyhound.

+Dependencies:
  - `PDAL`_
  - `Node.js`_ 10.29 or greater
  - `Redis`_ server